joadtor/esCam/README.md

-#ESCAM
+#EsCam
 EsCam is a document enhacement application.
-This application is under developement, and it is part of the final degree project of Jose Luís Adelantado (Computer Engineering), supervised by Joan Pastor and María José Castro.
+This application is still under developement, and it takes part of the final engineering project of Jose Luís Adelantado (Computer Science), supervised by [Joan Pastor](https://github.com/joapaspe) and María José Castro.

 ## Requeriments